JustinBeaudry/javascript-es6-styleguide/README.md

 ## Class Structure

-**Class Structure**: Inside of a class, group functions and properties in the follow order:
+**Class Structure**: Inside of a class, group constructs in the follow order:
 - dependencies
 - constants
 - class
   - constructor
+    - properties
+  - get/set functions
+  - functions

+For properties and functions, order by access:
+- public
+- private

+For get/set functions, keep the related get and set together (regardless of access), with the get before the set:
+- get function
+- set function

+Last, apply order within these groups by static or non-static:
+- static
+- non-static

+This would result in this full structure:
+- dependencies
+- constants
+- class
+  - constructor
+    - public properties
     - private properties
+  - static get/set functions
+  - get/set functions
+  - public static functions
-    - public properties
+  - public functions
-  - static get/set functions (keep get/set together for same property, with the get before the set, even if one is private and the other is public)
-  - get/set functions (keep get/set together for same property, with the get before the set, even if one is private and the other is public)
-  - static private funtions
+  - private static functions
   - private functions
-  - static public functions
-  - public functions

-*Why?*: Grouping functions and properties based on type and private/public makes a file extremely easy to browse through and improves maintainability.
+*Why?*: Grouping constructs based on type, private/public, and static/non-static makes a file extremely easy to browse through and improves maintainability.

 *Why?*: For get/set functions, even if one is private and the other is public, you want to keep them together.
 Breaking up related get/set functions become a maintainability problem.